Updated Dec 22, 2020

 Data plays a significant role in 529 plans-related compliance.
 Without the proper data aggregation and reporting tools, firms will have difficulty finding 529 account plans that have a class C share mutual fund asset(s).
 The ease or complexity of doing so will depend on how robust your firm’s data aggregating and reporting capabilities.

 Depending upon the relationships your broker-dealer has with various fund companies, custodians and trading platforms, you will need to pull all of this information together to determine which 529 funds were recommended and used for your firm’s various clients.
-Firms lacking robust data aggregation tools will likely need to contact the carriers directly which is a time-consuming process.
+Firms lacking robust data aggregation and compliance management tools will likely need to contact the carriers directly which is a time-consuming process.

 Recordkeeping and Compliance